 At Hardwick Primary School, all teachers are responsible for identifying pupils with SEND and, in collaboration with the SENCo will ensure that these pupils requiring different or additional support are identified at an early stage.
 The SENCo reviews pupil progress meetings with class teachers and phase leaders each term where concerns can be raised and discussed.
-Conversations can be held at any time between teachers and the SENCo to share and discuss concerns that adequate progress is not being made and to identify possible next steps.
+Referrals can also be made at any time between teachers and the SENCo to share and discuss concerns that adequate progress is not being made and to identify possible next steps.